jgeboski/Bumblebee-SlackBuilds/README.markdown

 ```
     PATH=$PATH:/usr/share/cuda/bin
 ```
+- Note that the above should be executed from a user shell, not root.
+If you want, to make it permanent, paste the above in `~/.bashrc`

 You also need to allow cuda to find the nvidia libraries.
 Either add `/usr/lib64/nvidia-bumblebee` to your `/etc/ld.so.conf` or add it to